Pingopete/RVE-64k/README.md

   ## Overview:

+*I am the original author of RVE (RSS Visual Enhancements) or commonly abbreviated to Real Visual Enhancmenets that I was working on in 2014-2016.
+While I've been on hiatus, PhineasFreak aquired my permission and has been maintaining and builing upon my mod under the title RSSVE (RSS Visual Enhancements).
+I am now back and am working on a new project that uses many of my older textures as placeholders, uses and modifies some of RSSVE's assets and adds many of my own.
+This projects seeks to push the limits in KSP 1 before KSP 2 modding community gets going*

   -This is a work in progress project to bring the highest posible visual fidelity to RealSolarSystem modified KerbalSpaceProgram.
 This prject is based around adding a 64k terrain texture and 32k clouds among other features to Earth.